-- establish a spatial development framework that takes cognisance of the affordability to the municipality of various development scenarios; - o establish appropriate development control measures including community information; - cultivate an attitude of responsible utilisation and maintenance of its assets, in partnership with the community; - o ensure that heritage resources are identified and protected; and - ensure that a long-term view is taken into account in infrastructure asset management decisions.
+- i. establish a spatial development framework that takes cognisance of the affordability to the municipality of various development scenarios; - ii. establish appropriate development control measures including community information; - iii. cultivate an attitude of responsible utilisation and maintenance of its assets, in partnership with the community; - iv. ensure that heritage resources are identified and protected; and - v. ensure that a long-term view is taken into account in infrastructure asset management decisions.

-• Transparency
+Transparency